ayuskar/ayuskar/README.md

 - 👋 Hi, I’m @ayuskarki
-- 👀 I’m interested in nothing
+- 👀 I’m interested in Python/Django/Laravel/WordPress web development
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning API development
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on live projects
-- 📫 How to reach me ...Just dont
+- 📫 How to reach me - LinkeDin

 <!---
 ayuskar/ayuskar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.